The biggest trends in content and tech: CTO interview

 Thomas Sigdestad is the CTO and co-founder of Enonic, a Norwegian software company offering content management and platform services in one.
 Having over 20 years of experience from the industry, Thomas has seen trends come and go.

-As weâre living in an age of digital transformation, trends are now moving faster than ever.
+As weāre living in an age of digital transformation, trends are now moving faster than ever.
 Without further ado, we have asked Thomas what he perceives as the biggest trends in content and technology in the foreseeable future.

 Hi Thomas.
-Letâs start softly, with news for the content editors.
+Letās start softly, with news for the content editors.
 What do you think is the number one trend for content management today?

 Hi, and thank you for having me.
-In the digital experience industry weâre starting to think differently about content.
+In the digital experience industry weāre now thinking differently about content.
 Digital is becoming increasingly fragmentary due to an unlimited number of devices and channels to consume content, and the production methods should reflect this.
-The reuse of content is a fundamental issue in this regard, but then the question arises of producing content for a headless world.

 So, the number one trend for digital content today must be content operations, or ContentOps for short.
 This is a set of content production principles that aim to fill the gap between strategy and delivery, bringing people, processes, and technology together.
-The main point is to create quality content that is efficient, repeatable, and scalable.
-In other words: a content production method fit for reuse and headless delivery.

-At Enonic, we have for instance implemented an âissue tracker.â Issues span the content process from idea to publishing, helping the content team track items and progress from start to finish.
+At Enonic, we have for instance implemented an āissue tracker.ā Issues span the content process from idea to publishing, helping the content team track items and progress from start to finish.

 I can see that the treatment of content is growing in importance across the industry, from the small blogs to the giant digital experience platforms.
 Is this a correct assumption?

-Definitely.
-What we see more and more often is what I call a âcontent firstâ approach.
-Virtually all serious vendors are now modelling content for reuse, thinking content first and presentation later.
 Atomic content design is a content management principle worth mentioning here.
 According to this principle, structured content should be broken down into its smallest meaningful parts, ready to be reused in larger contexts via metadata.

 Content first is in many ways as old as data modelling itself.
 The major difference is that editorial content is more dynamic and faster changing than traditional application data.

-A pure headless CMS intentionally strips away much control from the editor, typically placing âcommodityâ features like preview and tree structures beyond reach.
+True.
+While headless CMS has been the rising star in the past few years, aĀ pure headless CMS intentionally strips away much control from the editor, typically placing ācommodityā features like preview and tree structures beyond reach.
 In my opinion, a headless CMS is optimal when your use-case is strictly defined and the need for advanced functionality, editorial control, and security is limited.

-Pay attention, in the marketing jungle a hybrid CMS isnât always what it appears to be.
-Some vendors offer page-oriented legacy CMSs boot strapped with an API, still positioning themselves as headless / hybrid or decoupled.
+Pay attention, in the marketing jungle a composable CMS isnāt always what it appears to be.
+Some vendors offer page-oriented legacy CMSs boot strapped with an API, still positioning themselves as headless or composable.

-A hybrid CMS should bring you all the benefits of headless, and then go beyond by supporting URL handling, navigation, landing pagesâand perhaps equally important, the ability to deploy custom logic and code when needed.
+A composable CMS should bring you all the benefits of headless, and then go beyond by supporting services orchestration, front-end agnosticism, URL handling, navigation, landing pagesāand perhaps equally important, the ability to deploy custom logic and code when needed.

-Read more: Headless CMS explained »
+Read more: Headless CMS Explained Ā»

 What can you tell about the trends within front-end frameworks?